 The Hague has 11km of coastline just outside of the City Centre.
 Beaches such as Scheveningen and Kijkduin are the most popular and we all know there’s nothing like being by the ocean to make you head a bit clearer and your body a bit fresher as one of your things to do in The Hague, get out of the city and to the ocean!

 I hope you find these ideas useful and they help make your trip to The Hague that bit more special and unique!

-I visited The Hague with Visit Holland but all thoughts, opinions and ramblings are my own.
+I visited The Hague with Visit Holland but all thoughts and opinions are my own.